-Potential Long-term Side Effects of Breast Cancer Treatment^{9,10}
+Potential Long-term Side Effects of Breast Cancer Treatment

-Anxiety Depression Suicide Neurocognitive dysfunction Sexual dysfunction PTSD Fear of recurrence Poor body image Cardiovascular toxicities Lymphedema Fatique Pain Bone loss Premature menopause Infertility Skin changes
+Anxiety

+Depression

+Suicide

+Neurocognitive dysfunction

+Sexual dysfunction

+PTSD

+Fear of recurrence

+Poor body image

+Cardiovascular toxicities

+Lymphedema

+Fatigue

+Pain

+Bone loss

+Premature menopause

+Infertility

+Skin changes

-Physically, Camila is doing fairly well.
-Fortunately, she did not develop lymphedema, cardiovascular issues, or neuropathy as some breast cancer patients do.
+issues, or neuropathy as some breast cancer patients do.
 Camila is, however, exhausted and continues to be forgetful and less organized than she was before she had cancer.
 She also struggles emotionally.
 She doesn't understand why she isn't happier and is extremely anxious that the cancer will recur.
 Her son, too, struggles.
 He worries about leaving his mom home alone and has taken over some of the care for his grandmother.